matwerber1/aws-alexa-smart-home-demo/README.md

 **Forgive the mess, this is a work in process, far from complete.
 Not yet ready to deploy!**

+**THIS README, THE COMMENTS/DOCS/ETC ARE NOT COMPLETE / CORRECT (YET)!**

-The current Alexa skill documentation provides solid Alexa API documentation and example Lambda functions with hard-coded JSON input events and responses, but they do not provide a full, 'end-to-end' project.
+The current Alexa skill documentation provides solid Alexa API documentation and example Lambda functions with hard-coded JSON input events and responses, but they do not provide a full, 'end-to-end' dynamic project.

 The goal of this project is to provide a fast, easy way to deploy an end-to-end solution that includes these key features: